pyenv-win/pyenv-win/docs/installation.md

    ```

 If for some reason you cannot execute PowerShell command(likely on an organization managed device), type "environment variables for you account" in Windows search bar and open Environment Variables dialog.
-You will need create those 3 new variables in User Variables section(top half).
+You will need create those 3 new variables in System Variables section (bottom half).
 Let's assume username is `my_pc`.
 |Variable|Value|
 |---|---|
 |PYENV|C:\Users\my_pc\\.pyenv\pyenv-win\